sdondley/ClimateChangeChat/perl.md

     * well enough, but very slow to code it
     * no idea how to go about to architect a sophisticated plugin with it
 * Never used an LSP until last week
+    * I know just about zilch about how they work
+        * beyond knowing they follow a traditional "client/server" paradigm
 * Never used a proper IDE except for dabbling a little with XCode
 * Never wrote a line of lua until last week

 ### Assumptions about your background
 * Have been using vim for at least a few months
 * Know at least the basics of how to configure neovim
+* You know your way around perl and installing perl modules

 ### Will this work for Windows?
 * No idea.
 Good luck.
 You're on your own.

 ## "The important stuff" or "What you probably came here for"

+### Big picture stuff

+#### There are two perl language servers
+* #1
+* #2
+* get links on cpan
+* go over abbreviations
+* names are confusing
+* to neovim, they go by very different abbrevations:
+    * perllsp
+    * perlpls
+* figure out how long they've been around
+* both are in active development
+* P::LS and PLS are my abbreviations
+* get github links
+* get names of developers
+* installing the language servers
+    * briefly mention cpanm